kianahs/Medical-search-assistant-chatbot-with-RAG-and-PubMed-Integration/Readme.md

 1. **User Query**: The user types a question into the chat interface.
 2. **Backend Processing**:
-   - The query is sent to the backend, where the RAG agent processes it.
+   - The query is sent to the backend, where an AI agent with multiple RAG agents as its tools processes it.
-   - The agent uses the appropriate tool (news, PubMed, or the specified database) to retrieve relevant information.
+   - The agent uses the appropriate RAG tool (news, PubMed, or the specified database) to retrieve relevant information.
    - The retrieved information is passed to the language model (Google Generative AI) to generate a response.
 3. **Response Generation**: The response is sent back to the frontend, where it is displayed to the user in a conversational format.